Globular weak $\omega$-categories as models of a type theory: Type theory for weak -categories

-\end{prop} The admissibility of the first three of these rules can be shown by mutual induction, and the admissibility of the last one is then a consequence of the former.
-We refer the reader to~\cite{benjamin2020type} for the demonstration of this fact.
-We thus consider the subcategory $\Syn{ps}$ of $\Syn{\Glob}$, whose objects are the ps-contexts.
-Our goal is now to study this category.
-To this end, we use the relation $\triangleleft$ introduced by Finster and Mimram~\cite{catt} to study pasting schemes, and that we have presented in \secr{pasting-schemes}.
+\end{prop} \begin{proof} The admissibility of the first three of these rules can be shown by mutual induction, and the admissibility of the last one is then a consequence of the former, see~\cite{benjamin2020type} for a detailed proof. \end{proof}

+\paragraph{The category of ps-contexts.} Note that the notion of ps-context is not invariant under equivalence: a context can be isomorphic to a ps-context without being a ps-context itself.
+For the sake of simplicity, we consider the subcategory $\Syn{\ps}$ of $\Syn{\Glob}$, whose objects are exactly the ps-contexts, not including the contexts that are invariant under equivalence.

-\paragraph{$\triangleleft$-linearity of ps-contexts.} We use the functor $V : \Syn\Glob \to \op\FinGSet$ that we have introduced in \secr{glob}, and shown in Theorem~\ref{thm:syn-glob} to be an equivalence.
-Recall that this functor is defined by
+\paragraph{The correspondence between ps-contexts and pasting schemes.} We now show that ps-contexts correspond to pasting schemes.
+In order to do so, we use the following useful lemma, which involves the functor $V : \Syn\Glob \to \op\FinGSet$, introduced in \secr{glob} and defined by $V\GG = \Syn{\Glob}(\GG,D^\bullet)$, and the relation $\triangleleft$, recalled in \secr{pasting-schemes}.